Keith Murdoch: 1930s and after

+Murdoch kept pace with new technology, and by 1935 the Herald was involved with 11 radio stations (while Murdoch campaigned to prevent the official Australian Broadcasting Commission from establishing its own news service).
+He also led both the merger of rival cable services to form Australian Associated Press Ltd in 1935, and a project to build a paper-mill in Tasmania.

 In the Depression of the early 1930s, Murdoch's papers campaigned against the Labor Party government of James Scullin, and gave full support to the breakaway ex-Labor politician Joseph Lyons in his successful 1931 campaign to become prime minister.
 He received a knighthood in July 1933, and being an art connoisseur with an appreciation of modern work, became a trustee of Victoria's museums and galleries.

 He later had some regrets about his support for the strong-willed Lyons, stating in 1936, "I put him there and I'll put him out".
 Meanwhile, others were expressing deep concern about the dangers of concentrating so much press power in the hands of one person.
 This came to a head after Australia became involved in the Second World War.
 In June 1940, Murdoch was appointed to a newly created Australian Government post, Director-General of Information, and on 18 July he obtained authorisation to compel all news media to publish Government statements as and when necessary.
 Comparisons were made with Goebbels, press co-operation was swiftly withdrawn, politicians protested, and despite agreements to modify the regulation, in November he was obliged to resign the post.